Sun. Mar 22nd, 2026

 Dual Mortar

 In the dual mortar formulation, the Lagrange multiplier space is constructed using a biorthogonal (dual) basis.
-We define the Lagrange multiplier basis functions \mu_i such that they are biorthogonal to the primal trace basis functions \phi_j on the contact interface \Gamma_c:
+In the dual mortar formulation, the Lagrange multiplier space is constructed using a biorthogonal (dual) basis defined on the contact interface (\Gamma_c).
+Specifically, the Lagrange multiplier basis functions (\mu_i) are chosen to be biorthogonal to the primal trace basis functions (\phi_j), i.e.,

 In the standard mortar formulation, the coupling matrix between multipliers and primal trace functions is